akalmykov/wp-content-copy-protection/readme.txt

 4. Disable combo keyboard command (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
 5. Disable 'Hold to Copy' function on some mobile devices (Such as iOS)
 6. Protect from iFrames (Full Protection) // ADDED : Forces other sites to load your side outside the frame
+7. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until Javascript is enabled

 == This Plugin will NOT ==